Digital Projects at the UNR Libraries

 Or add our Google widget

-We currently have twenty digital collections.
+We currently have twenty-eight digital collections.
 Those that are public are hyperlinked below:

 Note: a generic crosswalk showing various metadata schemas for digital projects is a "work in progress".

 Should you have questions about the tools and techniques used to create these digital projects that are not answered in their collection descriptions, please contact us at willis at unr dot edu.

 These are the current steps that are followed for each "routine" project:

 |1.||Project creation on server, with appropriate permissions (request generated by Glee)||Glee|

 |2.||Project configuration (field properties, templates, banding, controlled vocabularies)||(usually) Glee|

 |4.||Imaging and file conversions for all images not already digitized or in the appropriate display file format||Project team|

 |5.||Image importation into desktop workstation, either individually or in batches for labeling and attachment of metadata descriptions||Team members responsible for keying metadata|

 |6.||Uploading from desktop to server, with approval of new controlled vocabulary headings and database index builds||Team members responsible for keying metadata|